 You must only display the authorized placard issued to you directly by Lyft, which includes your assigned driver ID and other required fields.
 Drivers can be cited for displaying an unauthorized placard.

 If you drive more than one vehicle on the Lyft platform, each vehicle needs its own placard.

 - Educate yourself on how to assist members of the community with disabilities by reviewing our anti-discrimination policies.

 - Review and comply with driver requirements in California.

-- Before conducting rides at LAX airport, you must complete the Lesson.ly we sent you via email.
+- Before driving at LAX airport, you must complete the Lesson.ly tutorial we email you.

 - You may not pass out promotional cards at the terminal or airport.